Free Birds

-Free Birds is a 2013 American animated Thanksgiving science fiction comedy film directed by Jimmy Hayward, who co-wrote the screenplay with the film's producer Scott Mosier.
-The film stars the voices of Owen Wilson, Woody Harrelson, and Amy Poehler, with supporting roles by George Takei, Colm Meaney, Keith David, and Dan Fogler.
-In the film, two turkeys named Reggie and Jake time travel back to the first Thanksgiving to get their species off the menu.
+Free Birds is a 2013 American animated science fiction comedy film directed by Jimmy Hayward, who co-wrote the screenplay with the film's producer Scott Mosier.
+The film stars the voices of Owen Wilson, Woody Harrelson, Amy Poehler, George Takei, Colm Meaney, Keith David, and Dan Fogler.
+In the film, two turkeys named Reggie and Jake go back in time to the first Thanksgiving to take turkeys off of the holiday’s menu.

-Free Birds was produced by Reel FX Creative Studios as its 7th full-length animated feature film and Relativity Media's 4th animated film after Monster House (2006), The Tale of Despereaux (2008), and 9 (2009).
-Originally titled Turkeys, and scheduled for 2014, the film was released on November 1, 2013.
+Free Birds was produced by Reel FX Creative Studios as its 7th full-length animated feature film and Relativity Media as its 4th animated film after Monster House (2006), The Tale of Despereaux (2008), and 9 (2009).
+Originally titled Turkeys, and scheduled for 2014, the film was released by Relativity Media on November 1, 2013.

-Free Birds received generally negative reviews from critics and grossed $110 million worldwide against a $55 million budget.
+Free Birds grossed $110 million worldwide against a $55 million budget and received negative reviews from critics, but has since gained a cult following.
 The film was nominated for the Annie Award for Outstanding Achievement for Music in a Feature Production.
+As box-office success it remains the most recent film Hayward has directed.